jeddsoh/calculator/README.md

 - Adjust the color theme based on their preference

 ### Links

 - Live Site URL: [https://jeddsoh.github.io/calculator/](https://jeddsoh.github.io/calculator/)

 ## My process

 I built this calculator as a learning project while studying software development through [The Odin Project](https://theodinproject.com).

 This is also a solution to the [Calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/calculator-app-9lteq5N29), which provided the visual designs.
-I'm proud that my final code was pretty much spot on with the original designs, but I'm an experienced UX/UI designer, so I have an advantage there.
+I'm proud that my final code was pretty much spot on with the original designs, but I'm an experienced UX/UI designer, so I have an advantage

 ### Built with